Why is this important?

 If you think that an NHS practitioner has been guilty of professional misconduct, it may be possible to complain to the practitioner's professional or regulatory body.
 Each body has a disciplinary committee that can investigate complaints.
 If a practitioner is found guilty of professional misconduct they can be prevented from practising in the future.

-Information about complaining to a professional or regulatory body is available on the Health Professions Council website at: www.hpc-uk.org.
+Information about complaining to a professional or regulatory body is available on the Health and Care Professions Council website at: www.hpc-uk.org.